Emir014/BankingProgram/README.md

 ## Project Structure

-- `banking_program.py`: The main program file containing all the functions and logic for the banking operations.
+- `bank.py`: The main program file containing all the functions and logic for the banking operations.
-- `user_data.csv`: The CSV file used to store user data (username, password, balance).
+- `user_data.csv`: The CSV file used to store user data (username, password, balance) This file is created when at least one user registers.

 ## Usage